eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 * Create a test account for smart contract deployment
 * Develop and deploy a "Hello World" contract locally
 * Test your "Hello World" contract by sending actions
-* Add state to your contract and get table contents
+* Check contract state by reading the table contents

 Before getting started with smart contract development, you need to learn about DUNE and how to install it on your platform.